typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 scaladoc: "#cats.effect.IO"
 ---

 A data type for encoding side effects as pure values, capable of expressing both synchronous and asynchronous computations.

 <nav role="navigation" id="toc"></nav>

 ## Introduction

 A value of type `IO[A]` is a computation which, when evaluated, can perform effects before returning a value of type `A`.

+`IO` values are pure, immutable values and thus preserves referential transparency, being usable in functional programming.
+An `IO` is a data structure that represents just a description of a side effectful computation.

+`IO` can describe synchronous or asynchronous computations that:

+1. on evaluation yield exactly one result
+2. can end in either success or failure and in case of failure `flatMap` chains get short-circuited (`IO` implementing the algebra of `MonadError`)
+3. can be canceled, but note this capability relies on the user to provide cancelation logic

-Effects contained within this abstraction are not evaluated until the "end of the world", which is to say, when one of the "unsafe" methods are used.
+Effects described via this abstraction are not evaluated until the "end of the world", which is to say, when one of the "unsafe" methods are used.
 Effectful results are not memoized, meaning that memory overhead is minimal (and no leaks), and also that a single effect may be run multiple times in a referentially-transparent manner.
+For
-For example:
+example:

 ```tut:book
 import cats.effect.IO